ejp-rd-vp/query-builder-catalogue-directory/README.md

 ## Deployment

- - Type `npm i` inside the catalogueDirectory folder
+ - Type `npm i` inside the catalogueDirectory folder to start the catalogue directory server
- - To start development, type `npm start`

 ## Used Libraries
  - Express